pokt-network/pocketdex/README.md

 ### Explore via postgres

-Connect to the postgres container, update the schema and explore!
+Connect to the postgres container, update the schema, and explore!

 ```bash
 docker exec -it pocketdex_development-postgres-1 psql -U postgres -d postgres